GennadySpb/gvisor-tap-vsock/README.md

 On Fedora 32, it worked out of the box.
 On others distros, you might have to look at https://github.com/mdlayher/vsock#requirements.

-For CRC, the driver should be compiled with this patch: https://github.com/code-ready/machine-driver-libvirt/pull/45.

 #### macOS prerequisites

 Please locate the hyperkit state (there is a file called `connect` inside) folder and launch `host` with the following env variable:
 `VM_DIRECTORY=path_to_connect_directory`

-For CRC, the driver should be compiled with this patch: https://github.com/code-ready/machine-driver-hyperkit/pull/12.

 #### Run